unbit/uwsgi-docs/PyPy.rst

 writing uWSGI plugin directly in python (in addition to C,C++ and Objective C)

-Currently (May 2013) all of the required patches are available into pypy official tip (on bitbucket) but binary packages/tarballs are not available, so you need to build/translate libpypy-c by yourself, or download one of the following files:
+Currently (May 2013) all of the required patches are available into pypy official tip (on bitbucket) but binary packages/tarballs are not available, so you need to build/translate libpypy-c by yourself, or download one of the following files (they require libssl 1.0):

 Linux x86 32bit: http://projects.unbit.it/downloads/pypy/libpypy-c-x86_32_20130524.so